tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?
 	- CANCEL: switch creature.stand() => creature.exit()
 	- TBD: Throne
+		- TBD: For throne, crystal_box is in_reach?
+Update room / throne text to indicate this?
 		- TBD: instantiate throne as obj of class SeatMach
 		- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 		- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)